charlscript/Projeto-Dumper/README.md

 **This is the public repository of Dumper Project.
 Sensible information like API keys to firebase, MongoDB and DialogFlow was purposely hidden for security reasons.**

-*This repository is a mirror from the private ones used in development and may be not fully updated before November 25 of 2019*